MOTOCROSS SCUTTLEBUTT & TASTY INSIDER MORSELS

 WHAT’S THIS!
 THE LONG AWAITED 125 PRO CLASS…FOR GNCC

-Starting in 2017, at the first round of the 2017 GNCC series in Union, South Carolina, on March 4-5, the powers-that-be have suddenly decided that a 125cc Pro class makes sense.
+Starting in 2017, at the first round of the 2017 GNCC series in Union, South Carolina, on March 4-5, the powers-that-be will introduce a 125cc Pro class.
 The class is open to riders 15 years or older (250 Pro is for riders 16-to-24 years old and the Open Pro is for riders 17 and up).
-The 125 class, called XC3, is open to any rider who meets the age limit—including current and former AMA National motocross Pros.
+The 125 class, called XC3, is open to any rider who meets the age limit — including current and former AMA National motocross Pros.
 The only riders who cannot enter the 125 Pro class are former GNCC, WORCS, AMA National Enduro, AMA National Hare & Hound or EnduroCross National Champions (from within the last 5 years).

 Equally surprising is that 125cc amateur classes—remain at a 200cc limit (for the 200A and 200 B classes).
 Given that no one makes a 200cc competition bike anymore (KTM dropped the 200XC-W after the 2016 model year), the 200 class has become a KTM 150SX/XC class.
 There is a 125B/C class for 12-years-old and up.
 As for now, if you are a Pro, you will have a 125 two-stroke class to race and that’s good news.